 - How might this viewpoint differ from the Western European viewpoint of land?
 (Encourage students to think about the Western idea of land as property, owned by an individual to live or produce resources.) - Thinking back to the clip you saw previously, in what ways might have the Native American conception of land helped Salas recover his identity? - 8.
 Play Clip 3, "Jimi Hendrix at Woodstock."
-(Note to teacher: Jimi Hendrix was known to identify with both his Black heritage and, according to some sources, Cherokee ancestry.
-While he embraced aspects of Native American culture in his personal style, definitive evidence validating his Cherokee identity has remained elusive.
-It's important to acknowledge his multifaceted identity with respect and sensitivity, recognizing the complexities and nuances of his background.)
-Ask students:
+Ask students: - Do you think Jimi Hendrix expressed his multiethnic background through this version of the "Star-Spangled Banner"?
+Why or why not?

-- Do you think Jimi Hendrix expressed his multiethnic background through this version of the "Star-Spangled Banner"?
-Why or why not? - How might a song like the National Anthem relate back to the ideas about land you discussed previously?
+- How might a song like the National Anthem relate back to the ideas about land you discussed previously?
 Why might the song be a particularly poignant one for someone such as Jimi Hendrix? - Why do you think Jimi Hendrix's sister expressed concern over the reactions to his performance of the "National Anthem"?
 How might this relate to more recent discussions of the "National Anthem" at major public events?